By Andrew H., Auxiliar de Conversación in Murcia 19/20.

-When packing for Spain my advice would be to bring lots of pencils and markers for the classroom whiteboards and especially if you like art and are up for helping the school with Halloween and Christmas decorations.
+When packing for Spain my advice would be to bring lots of pencils and markers for the classroom whiteboards.
+If you like art and you are up for helping the school with Halloween and Christmas decorations.

 Packing tips for the Weather

-There’s only so much you can pack into suitcases without burdening yourself with too much luggage so I went shopping in Cartagena in Spain as the weather started to get colder and bought myself five to six stylish sweaters for school.
+There’s only so much you can pack into suitcases without burdening yourself with too much luggage.
+I went shopping in Cartagena in Spain and bought myself five to six stylish sweaters for school.

-One was a nice wool knitted sweater, an American college cotton jacket and my favorite one is a university of Sevilla sweater obtained as we toured that region of Spain.
+I bought a nice wool knitted sweater.
+An American college cotton jacket and my favorite one is a university of Sevilla sweater.
 Thus, my advice would be to buy some things when you are in the country itself rather than packing the world into your bags beforehand.

 Packing list for my passion

-Since design and drawing are a big part of my life, I brought my sketchbooks to show the children when introducing myself to each class in the first weekIt immediately communicated a lot about myself and my experiences and was a wise choice to pack so many pens and pencils for teaching and illustrating my ideas.
-During Halloween I drew a lot of images based on the kids’ favorite characters and cartoons.
-This was also another great way to celebrate Christmas with the kids because they love the movie Frozen, and Frozen 2 was just released in theatres.
-Therefore, when the teacher asked me to draw characters from the film to decorate the school, they were obsessed with my drawings of the heroine Elsa.
+Since design and drawing are a big part of my life, I brought my sketchbooks to show the children when introducing myself to each class in the first weekIt immediately communicated a lot about myself and my experiences, and was a wise choice to pack so many pens and pencils for teaching and illustrating my ideas.
+During Halloween, I drew a lot of images based on the kids’ favorite characters and cartoons.
+This was also another great way to celebrate Christmas with the kids.
+They love the movie Frozen and Frozen 2 was just released in theatres.
+When the teacher asked me to draw characters from the film, they were obsessed with my drawings of the heroine Elsa.

-I decided to make some based on video game characters, such as Sonic the Hedgehog and Mario, and the remaining one based on Rudolph, the red nosed reindeer.
-In addition, in Spain and in my school especially, FC Barcelona is very popular and with Spanish football being televised in so many cafes, bars and restaurants, it is Spain’s most prominent sport.
+I decided to make some based on video game characters, such as Sonic the Hedgehog and Mario.
+In addition, in Spain, FC Barcelona is very popular.
+With Spanish football being televised in so many cafes, bars, and restaurants, it is Spain’s most prominent sport.

 Keeping this in mind, I drew Leo Messi for the last stocking.
-These were then photocopied by the teacher and distributed in the meantime.
-I got to see these finished later and was blown away by the students’ enthusiasm and their talent in colouring.
-They were very familiar with Barcelona’s football stadium and the characters colour schemes.
-Packing extra pencils, different kinds of pens and many whiteboard markers are useful for so many different aspects of class lessons and drawings for activities with the class in the meantime.There are so many magnificent buildings, cathedrals, palaces and overall wonderful architecture across Murcia, Cartagena, Granada and Seville so I made sure to pack my best quality sketchbooks from Europe and many different types of pens and pencils to illustrate my favorites.
+The teacher photocopied them and distributed them in the meantime.
+I saw these finished later and was blown away by the students’ enthusiasm and their talent.
+They were familiar with Barcelona’s football stadium and the characters colour schemes.
+Packing extra pencils, different kinds of pens and many whiteboard markers are useful for so many different aspects of class lessons and drawings for activities with the class in the meantime.There are so many magnificent buildings, cathedrals, palaces and overall wonderful architecture across Murcia, Cartagena, Granada, and Seville so I made sure to pack my best quality sketchbooks from Europe and many different types of pens and pencils to illustrate my favorites.

-The first drawing I worked on when arriving to Spain was the town hall in Cartagena when it was warmer and easier to draw for hours outside without battling the cold.
-It was an interesting experience as I met a lot of different people from the city of Cartagena when drawing – Spanish people, German people, Dutch people and many from France.
-It was interesting having interactions with everyone and trying to speak to them due to their multiple languages as they were interested in what I was doing.
+The first drawing I worked on when arriving to Spain was the town hall in Cartagena.
+It was warmer and easier to draw for hours outside without battling the cold.
+Also, it was an interesting experience as I met a lot of different people from the city of Cartagena when drawing.
+Spanish people, German people, Dutch people, and many from France.
+It was interesting!
+I had interactions with everyone and I trying to speak to them due to their multiple languages.
+They were interested in what I was doing!

 Don’t forget to bring medicines…

-Not packing at all for the winter was an obvious oversight but the clothes I bought in the cities in Spain gave me all I needed for this time of year.
+Not packing at all for the winter was an obvious oversight.
+The clothes I bought in the cities in Spain gave me all I needed for this time of year.
 I would also advise to pack medicine for a cold as I got one for a while before and during my time in Granada.